jameshfisher/jameshfisher.com/_posts/2017-06-04-sine-wave-oscillator.md

 ---
-title: "Defining the sine function as an oscillator"
+title: Defining the sine function as an oscillator
+tags: []
 ---

 When I do something trigonometric, I reach for a library implementing common trig functions, e.g. `Math.sin`.
 From school through university through work, I've been taught to treat these functions as black boxes.
 Before we had calculators at school, there were books of sine tables - more black boxes.
 How do these functions actually work?
 How do you define `sin(x)`?